 For administrative and technical resources, the Planning Team focused on key personnel available to support reducing the impact of hazards.
-The Tribe has planners focused on land use and zoning, housing specialists that maintain existing residences and plan for new ones, and an emergency manager primarily focused on police and fire response.
-There is limited geographic information system and mapping expertise, and the Tribe's grants management position has been vacant for more than 6 months.
+Roaring River has planners focused on land use and zoning, housing specialists that maintain existing residences and plan for new ones, and an emergency manager primarily focused on police and fire response.
+There is limited geographic information system and mapping expertise, and their grants management position has been vacant for more than 6 months.
 The full-time staff, while small, is technically capable, but training is needed to maintain their skills.
 Roaring River also has a cooperative agreement with the State Forestry Office specifically for wildfire related issues.

-STAFF/PERSONNEL RESOURCES YES NO DEPARTMENT / AGENCY COMMENTS Planners (with land use or land development knowledge) х Community Development Office Small staff Geographic Information Systems Experience Х Community Development Office One staff member has a basic knowledge of mapping software, but the Tribe does not have a license for ArcGIS.
-Engineers or professionals trained in building and/or infrastructure construction practices (includes building inspectors) Х N/A Locally hired, no staff Emergency Manager х Roaring River Emergency Management One staff member, augmented by volunteers.
-The Tribe is in the process of standing up a Tribal Emergency Response Team.
+STAFF/PERSONNEL RESOURCES YES NO DEPARTMENT / AGENCY COMMENTS Planners (with land use or land development knowledge) х Community Development Office Small staff Geographic Information Systems Experience Х Community Development Office One staff member has a basic knowledge of mapping software, but do not have a license for ArcGIS.
+Engineers or professionals trained in building and/or infrastructure construction practices (includes building inspectors) Х N/A Locally hired, no staff Emergency Manager Х Roaring River Emergency Management One staff member, augmented by volunteers.
+They are in the process of standing up a Tribal Emergency Response Team.
 Floodplain Manager Х Roaring River Emergency Management Emergency Manager is also a Certified Floodplain Manager.
-Housing Specialists X Housing Authority Staff is charged with the safety of housing on the reservation and could be helpful in outreach activities.
+Housing Specialists х Housing Authority Staff is charged with the safety of housing on the reservation and could be helpful in outreach activities.
 Grants Manager Х Tribal Council Position has been vacant for 6 months.